 Building a new home is probably the biggest investment you’ll ever make, and if anything goes wrong it could be the most costly too.
-It makes sense to reduce your risk by having a guarantee in place, just in case something does go wrong.
+It makes sense to reduce your risk by having a guarantee or warranties in place, just in case something does go wrong.

 Since November 2004, mandatory warranties – designed to protect consumers – have been inserted in contracts for building work.

 The warranties include the expectation that the work will be done competently using suitable materials, completed within a reasonable time and so on.